 However, most of the debate around active versus passive investing comes from those advocating for one approach over the other.
 We, on the other hand, believe they are complementary and not mutually exclusive.
 Based on our research, neither an all-passive, nor all-active portfolio, is an optimized portfolio.
 Rather, optimal appears somewhere in the middle, hence our comparison to yin and yang.

-For many years, the S&P 500 performance has been driven by a small number of stocks, which is called a narrow-based market.
-Portfolios that do not own a handful of these stellar performing stocks will underperform.
-In years where the S&P 500’s total return is between three and 11 percent, a few select stocks drive the market’s return.
+For many years, the Standard and Poor’s (S&P) 500 performance has been driven by a small number of stocks, which is called a narrow-based market.
+Actively managed portfolios that do not own a handful of these stellar performing stocks may underperform the index.

-Normally, the market is driven by only a handful of stocks.
-Typically, only 10 stocks drive most of the S&P 500 return (in years where the S&P 500 is up 3-11 percent).
+Typically, only 10 stocks drive most of the S&P 500 return (in years where the S&P 500 is up 3-11%).
 Therefore, the importance of owning the few stocks that significantly outperformed can’t be overstated.
 2020 is no different.
 This year the five largest stocks in the S&P 500 index represented 24% of the index.
 These five mega-cap stocks are up 49% year to date as of August, the remaining 495 stocks are down 2.9%.

 Passive funds simply replicate an index like the S&P 500 or the Russell 2000 and have lower management fees than actively managed funds.
 Fees negatively impact a fund’s performance, and over the years there has been downward pressure on management fees on both passive and active managers.